-Brushes should be disinfected every three to six months – at least!
+- Brushes should be disinfected every three to six months – at least!
 If you have a thriving, flourishing household, you may be required to do so more often.
-How often you clean your brush is really at your discretion, but a well maintained brush will work far better than one that’s bristles are falling apart.
+How often you clean your brush is really at your discretion.
+However a well maintained brush will work far better than one that’s bristles are falling apart.
 Schedule in regular cleans to ensure that you don’t bypass this important process.

-Invest in an anti-bacterial toilet cleaner that has been specially formulated to deal with the dirt and faecal matter that toilet brushes are forced to come into contact with.
-As we know, bathroom toilets are hotbeds for contamination, so the appropriate anti-bacterial cleanser will nullify the nasties that are potentially living and breeding in your brush!
+- Invest in an anti-bacterial toilet cleaner that has been specially formulated to deal with the dirt and faecal matter that toilet brushes are forced to come into contact with.
+As we know, bathroom toilets are hotbeds for contamination.
+So the appropriate anti-bacterial cleanser will nullify the nastiest germs that are potentially living and breeding in your brush!

-You can also put together your own concoction (vinegar) or use regular old bleach and simply soak the brush in its own holder.
-We prefer to squirt the product into the toilet bowl and let the brush soak there (only if the toilet itself has been cleaned of course), or place the brush into a bucket, apply your vinegar, bleach or solution with some hot water and allow to soak for an hour minimum.
-If you are soaking your brush in the toilet bowl, you will need to leave it to soak for several hours and the benefit is you will also have a brand spanking new toilet as well as brush!
+- You can also put together your own concoction (vinegar) or use regular old bleach and simply soak the brush in its own holder.
+We prefer to squirt the product into the toilet bowl and let the brush soak there (only if the toilet itself has been cleaned of course).
+Alternatively place the brush into a bucket, apply your vinegar, bleach or solution with some hot water and allow to soak for an hour minimum.
+If you are soaking your brush in the toilet bowl, you will need to leave it to soak for several hours.
+The benefit is you will also have a brand spanking new toilet as well as brush!

-Kim and Aggie, the cleaning goddesses from ‘How Clean is Your House?’ prefer the method of dunking the brush down the toilet bowl so if you want the advice of the professionals, stick with this tip!
+- Kim and Aggie, the cleaning goddesses from ‘How Clean is Your House?’ prefer the method of dunking the brush down the toilet bowl.
+Therefore if you want the advice of the professionals, stick with this tip!